Best Microwave Bacon Cooker Tray

 The tray cover has vent slots and a sort of grip in the middle for lifting (see the product photo above).
 Despite the vents, it does not splatter out.
 Nice!

-Tip: If your fingers are wet (e.g. you just washed or rinsed your hands) it’s difficult to lift the tray cover (slippery).
+Tip: If your fingers are wet (e.g. you just washed or rinsed your hands) it is difficult to lift the tray cover (slippery).
 Dry your hands first.

 How Does Microwave Bacon Taste?

-In case you’re wondering if it’s a pain to clean the tray… No it’s not!
+In case you’re wondering if it is difficult to clean the tray… No, it’s not!
 Here’s how I do it:

 After removing the cooked bacon, pour the bacon grease into a leftover aluminum can.
-Do not pour bacon grease down the drain because it will wreak havoc downstream so to speak… especially if you have a septic system!
+Do not pour bacon grease down the drain – it will wreak havoc downstream as it solidifies… especially if you have a septic system!
 Don’t do it!

 (view on amzn)

-Let it sit for awhile (at least 5 or 10 minutes, or longer).
+Let it sit for a while (at least 5 or 10 minutes, or longer).
 This loosens up the bacon residue particles a good bit.
-Then I simply dump it out, rinse again with hot water and put it in the dishwasher.
+Then I simply dump it out, rinse it again with hot water, and put it in the dishwasher.
 Perfect results every time.
 A hand wash will be easy too.

 That’s some modern survival for ya!
 No more splattered bacon grease!